EvanReen/Docker-Notes/README.md

 Containers are runnable instances of images.
 When you run an image, it creates a container, a process that can run your app exactly as outlined in the image.

+Containers are a way to package an application with all the necessary dependencies and configurations.
+They also make the development and deployment process more efficient.

 Containers are isolated processes, they run independently of any other process on the machine.

 By sharing an image, multiple containers can be created and run on multiple machines.